 Coordinate a meeting with the curriculum selection committee to present formal findings and recommendations of the new history curriculum to the school administration, entire school staff and parents.
 Include a list of units or chapter headings so that attendees have a general idea of what to expect from the new curriculum.
-Remind teachers and parents how the new curriculum reflects the school’s vision and aims (Van Brummelen, 2002, p.
-145).
+Remind teachers and parents how the new curriculum reflects the school’s vision and aims.

-Place an order for the new curriculum in time so that teachers have enough time to review the curriculum and become familiar with it before using it for the new school year.
-Jones and Duckett (2006) suggest that schools need between 9 and 12 months to plan and prepare for a new curriculum change (p.
-4).
+Place an order for the new curriculum with enough time to ensure teachers can review the curriculum and become familiar with it before using it for the new school year begins.
+Jones and Duckett suggest that educators need between 9 and 12 months to plan and prepare for a new curriculum change.

 Encourage an open dialogue between the school administration and parents to address any controversial issues or concerns about the new curriculum.
-According to Sng (2008), a proper dialogue between teaching staff with the appropriate pedagogical knowledge results in a greater commitment to the curriculum (p.
-97).
+Remember, an open dialogue between teaching staff with the appropriate pedagogical knowledge results in a greater commitment to the curriculum.

-o Explain how the new history curriculum flows sequentially and is logical (Parkay, Hass and Anctil, 2010, p.
-252).
+o Explain how the new history curriculum flows sequentially and is logical.

-o Remind parents and teachers how the new history curriculum will weave character principles into the classroom (Blackaby & Blackaby, 2001, p.
-47).
+o Remind parents and teachers how the new history curriculum will weave character principles into the classroom.

-o Look for enthusiasts of the new curriculum– such as parents, teachers and other support staff — to help motivate change and encourage non-enthusiasts (Jones & Duckett, 2006, p.
-4).
+o Look for enthusiasts of the new curriculum– such as parents, teachers and other support staff — to help motivate change and encourage non-enthusiasts.

 Blackaby, H. & Blackaby, R. (2001).
 Spiritual leadership: Moving people on to God’s agenda.
 Nashville, TN: B&H Publishing Group.